 Arts education and learning are vital to the development of creative, well-rounded, independent thinkers.
 An ideal arts education curriculum for children and youth consists of the literary arts, dance, folk arts, theater, music, storytelling, media and visual arts in ongoing, sequential instruction from kindergarten through grade 12.
 Outside the classroom, arts learning takes place in after-school and community settings.
-Through arts education and learning, we aid in the nurturing of intelligent, capable, compassionate individuals who will be tomorrow’s artists, arts patrons, innovators, and creatives.
+Through the arts, we aid in nurturing intelligent, capable, compassionate individuals who will be tomorrow’s artists, arts patrons, innovators, creatives, and engaged citizens.

-Three grant categories are offered to artists, educators, schools and organizations in the area of arts education.
+The Arts Learning Grant is offered to schools, school districts, non-profit organizations, social service agencies, community centers, and local arts agencies in the area of arts education.
 To download guidelines and online application instructions, please click on the name of each grant.

 Beverley Taylor Sorenson Arts Learning Program

-The Utah Division of Arts and Museums, Art Works for Kids!, the Utah State Office of Education, and the Utah Parent Teacher Association, the Utah Arts Education Partnership (UAEP) is an operating alliance for the Beverley Taylor Sorenson Arts Learning Program (BTSALP).
+Utah Arts and Museums, Art Works for Kids!, the Utah State Board of Education, and the Utah Parent Teacher Association, the Utah Arts Education Partnership (UAEP) is an operating alliance for the Beverley Taylor Sorenson Arts Learning Program (BTSALP).
 This continuing initiative, funded by the Utah Legislature, integrates quality arts education into the curriculum of Utah elementary schoolchildren by: funding the salaries of arts specialists to work side-by-side with classroom teachers and district arts coordinators to provide curriculum support and administrative coordination; promoting partnerships with universities to offer pre-service and professional development training; and providing one-time money to purchase equipment and art materials.
-The BTSALP is administered through the Utah State Office of Education.
+The BTSALP is administered through the Utah State Board of Education.

 Arts education offers many connections to resources for professional development offered through universities, school districts, arts companies and organizations of arts professionals.
 We also highlight links to toolkits, lesson plans, curriculum development and funding to help you strengthen your school arts programs.

 The artists on the Teaching Artist Roster represent creative writing, dance, folk, ethnic and traditional arts, media arts, music, theatre, storytelling, and visual arts.
-All artists on this roster have been officially approved by peer panels for artistic and educational excellence, and the Utah Division of Arts and Museums.
-Click HERE to find out more information about applying for the Teaching Artist Roster.
+All artists on this roster have been officially approved by peer panels for artistic and educational excellence, and Utah Arts and Museums’ Board of Directors.
+Visit the teaching artist page to learn more about how to apply.

 Technical Assistance Outreach

-Our staff is happy to provide technical assistance to schools and organizations interested in applying for grant funding, developing arts education plans for their sites, identifying potential artists, locating resources, and obtaining guidance on how to inform stakeholders about the importance of arts education.
-Please call 801.533.5760 to schedule an appointment.
+Our staff provides technical assistance to schools and organizations interested in applying for grant funding, developing arts education plans for their sites, identifying potential artists, locating resources, and obtaining guidance on how to inform stakeholders about the importance of arts education.
+Please call 801.236.7557 to schedule an appointment.